The 7 steps you NEED to take to set your family up for long term success when you get a financial windfall

-Well hot damn!
+Well, hot damn!
 You have got a fat amount of cash burning a hole in your pocket!
-It’s time to go and paaaarty! … Hold it sister!
-You need to slow down and think about this stack of money, think about all the things that this money could do for you and your family!
+It’s time to go and paaaarty! … Hold it!
+You need to slow down and think about this newfound wealth, think about all the things that this money could do for you and your family!
 Yes, you can think about vacations and a new iPhone, but wouldn’t it be great if this money could benefit you not only today but every single day from here on out?

-Do you actually have the money?
+Do you actually have the money in hand?

-Where did the cash windfall come from?
+Where did the financial windfall come from?

 Money from an inheritance

 Financial experts agree, that if you receive a large amount of money from an inheritance that you take at least six months and do nothing with the money.
 Let your emotions settle, think of all the things that you would like to do with the money, and let those thoughts turn over in your brain for a time.

-Money from a tax return
+Money from a big tax return

-There’s some truth to this last one, but it all depends on how you use the return.
+There’s some truth to this last bit of advice, but it all depends on how you use the return.
 If you blow it all on wants (vs. needs), then it’s kind of silly.
-Yet, if this lump sum helps you achieve your long term goals then maybe this was a good strategic move.
+Yet, if this lump sum helps you achieve your long-term financial goals then maybe this was a good strategic move.
 My husband and I get money back on purpose for a specific reason, more on this a little later.

 Money from a job severance or severe injury

 I want you to hold onto this money!
-Don’t spend it on anything other than necessities, i.e., rent/mortgage, utilities, groceries, gas for your car.
-You need to make this cash windfall LAST AS LONG AS POSSIBLE.
+Don’t spend it on anything other than necessities for now, i.e., rent/mortgage, utilities, groceries, gas for your car.
+You need to make these funds LAST AS LONG AS POSSIBLE.
 You never know what the future may hold, so don’t tempt fate to kick you while you’re down.

-Okay, so you have the money in your bank account, and you’ve processed all the feelings and such.
+Okay, so now you have the money in your bank account, and you’ve processed all the feelings and such.
 What now?
 Well, depending on your situation you have a couple of options that are very smart and strategic.
 Use this cash windfall to the fullest potential and it can set you up for a long time!

 The steps that smart people take with their money